Through The Fibro Fog

 • Easy to make: once you have your pomegranate juice extracted all you need to do is blend!

-all the ingredients to make pomegranate mango smoothie.
+all the ingredients labelled to make pomegranate mango smoothie.

-This delicious smoothie is full of goodness and uses fresh fruit and pantry staples.
+This delicious smoothie uses fresh fruit and pantry staples.
 Some notes on a few of them:

 • Pomegranate - this recipe uses a fresh pomegranate that we extract the juice from.
 Select a fresh fruit without bruising.

-• Oats - just a touch in this smoothie to act as a thickener.
+• Oats - just a pinch in this smoothie to act as a thickener.
 If you are gluten-free then the Bob's Red Mill organic gluten free oats are good.

 Use frozen mango in place of fresh.
 Simply swap out fresh for frozen mango.
 Using frozen mango will make the smoothie thicker, so you may wish to add a little extra milk.